 The term toric is used by and for enbans who are attracted to men (whether exclusively or not).
 Anyone of any nonbinary gender identity may use this word to describe attraction to men.

 The sexual orientation known as "toric" was coined in July of 2017 by tumblr user bigendering.
-The term "quadrisian" was coined around the same time, though it did not become as popular.
+The term "quadrisian" was coined around the same time, (with an identical meaning) though it did not become as popular.
+Which word a particular person will use is down to personal preference.

 Click to jump to external links regarding the sexual orientation known as toric.